Percutaneous Tibial Nerve Stimulation (PTNS) Procedure in Northern Virginia

 After the procedure, you may have some minor irritation or redness at the site of needle insertion.
 You may experience a slight tummy ache or toe numbness, but these symptoms typically resolve over the next few hours.
 Rarely, you may develop a small collection of blood under the skin or sustain nerve injury.

-If you continue to have symptoms or have further questions after 24-48 hours of the procedure, please call your physician at 703-680-2111.
+If you continue to have symptoms or have further questions after 24-48 hours of the procedure, please call your physician.

 Schedule a PTNS Consultation at Potomac Urology